fr0mars/Hanzi-Learning/README.md

 # Hanzi-Learning
-learning app with memo cards to learn chinese characters
+learning app with memo cards to learn chinese characters from french

 ## How to use